 Obtaining the residence permit in Georgia

-There are several types of visas for those willing to enter Georgia, however, only one category, the D immigration visa is suitable for those who wish to remain in the country for more than one year and derive income from some type of economic activity (employment, in most cases).
+There are several types of visas for those willing to enter Georgia, however, only one category, the D immigration visa is suitable for those who wish to relocate to Georgia from Armenia and thus remain in the country for more than one year and derive income from some type of economic activity (employment, in most cases).

 For Armenians traveling to Georgia, it is important to note that they can enter the country under a visa-free regime and remain for up to one year from the date of their arrival.
 This, however, does not mean that they will become residents.
 The following types of immigration visas, starting with the Georgia work visa, should be taken into consideration according to the purpose of the prolonged stay:

-- D1: this is the work visa, for individuals who will engage in remunerated employment as well as those who come to the country as entrepreneurs; it is also issued to company consultants and representatives who are transferred here or who are on official company business in Georgia;
+- D1: this is the work visa, for individuals who will engage in remunerated employment as well as those who move to Georgia to Armenia as entrepreneurs; it is also issued to company consultants and representatives who are transferred here or who are on official company business in Georgia;

 - D2: the visa for athletes, artists, volunteers, those who will be involved in research or cultural activities;